Rajiv Nair

 Background

-Prior to arriving at DPG, Rajiv worked in the charity sector, working at the Public Law Project as well as volunteering with the Unity Project.
-In addition to his professional legal qualifications, Rajiv holds a Bachelor’s degree in Philosophy, an LLM in International Law, and an MSc in Law, Business and Management.
+Prior to joining DPG, Rajiv worked in the charity sector, including at the Public Law Project and as a volunteer with the Unity Project.

 Expertise